It’s legal to be in the park today. It’s Day 1 of Phase 2.

 Tiglio–Linden–a scent like honey and apricot.

-The old park, the park you have never appreciated–because it was close, because it was easy, because the river smelled and the crowded paths were dirty–this is the park that today, rejuvenated, has given you a gift, smack in the middle of the time of Corona.
+The old park, the park we have never appreciated–because it was close, because it was easy, because the river smelled and the crowded paths were dirty–this is the park that today, rejuvenated, has given us a gift, smack in the middle of the time of Corona.